THE GOVERNMENT OF GOD

 Twelve cakes on the golden table in the Temple

-Twelve gates in New Jerusalem
+Twelve gates and twelve foundations in New Jerusalem

-Twelve months in a regular year
+Twelve months in a regular year, twelve hours in a day

 No leader like Moses or Joshua was appointed after Joshua's death.
-Even while Joshua was still alive, the account in Josh 22 shows that the twelve tribal leaders were soon governing the country, under, and in consultation with, the high priest (a type of Christ).
+Even while Joshua was still alive, the account in Joshua 22 shows that the twelve tribal leaders were soon governing the country, under, and in consultation with, the high priest (a type of Christ).

-It makes sense that Christ's role as High Priest retained a physical counterpart in Israel, but not His role as Head of State, because the high priest's role pointed forward to the one that Christ was yet to fulfil as atoning sacrifice to reconcile God and man.
+It makes sense that Christ's role as High Priest retained a physical counterpart in Israel, though not His role as Head of State, because the high priest's role pointed forward to the one that Christ was yet to fulfil as atoning sacrifice to reconcile God and man.
 Meanwhile, the invisible Christ, as Head of State over Israel, would provide for them, protect them, and bless them.

 God’s Government Rejected by God's People